Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Endocrinological diseases:

-• insufficiency of the adrenal cortex: primary (Addison's disease) and secondary;
+• adrenal insufficiency: primary (Addison's disease) and secondary;

 • adrenogenital syndrome (congenital adrenal hyperplasia);

-• before surgery and in severe diseases and injuries in patients with adrenal insufficiency;
+• before surgery and during serious illnesses and injuries in patients with adrenal insufficiency;

 • subacute thyroiditis.